 It can be easy to think a baby needs a warm room, but that’s not the case – just like adults, a cooler room is better for sleeping in.

-The NHS advises, “Babies don't need hot rooms.
+The NHS advises: “Babies do not need hot rooms.
 All-night heating is rarely necessary.
-Keep the room at a temperature that's comfortable for you at night – about 18°C (65F) is ideal.”
+Keep the room at a temperature that's comfortable – about 16 to 20C is ideal."

 You can tuck your baby in at night while they wear a babygrow and a sheet or blanket on top; alternatively, you can use a baby sleeping bag or sleepsuit.